Daniel-GIT-CONTRIBUTE/ADVML_PROJECT/README.md

   - the language R, mvgam, dplyr, marginaleffects, ggplot2, patchwork

 # How to run:
-  - view the compiled project here in GITHUB by clicking "predictor_project.ipynb"
+  - view the compiled project here in GITHUB by clicking "predictor_project.ipynb" (no dependencies required)
   - OR use a .ipynb software like Google Colab or Jupyter and open "predictor_project.ipynb"